-As mentioned, the weekly updated demand forecasts with a forecast horizon ranging from 2-52 weeks ahead are specified as relating to the expected peak half-hour within the respective week, i.e., it is not tied to a specific (business) day.
-Weekly capacity forecasts then relate to this very same expected (demand) peak-half hour, but do not specify an exact date either, which, however, is required in order to apply Proposition III.1.
+When feeding the forecast data into our model, note that the weekly updated demand forecasts with a forecast horizon ranging from 2-52 weeks ahead are specified as relating to the expected peak half-hour within the respective week, i.e., it is not tied to a specific (business) day.
+Weekly capacity forecasts then relate to this very same half hour of expected peak demand, but do not specify an exact date either, which, however, is required in order to apply Proposition III.1.
 Based on historic data, the peak half-hour of demand during a given week was most often found to occur between Tuesday and Thursday.
-As a matter of simplification, we hence assume that weekly demand and capacity forecasts always relate to the Wednesday of the respective week.25
+As a matter of simplification, we hence assume that weekly demand and capacity forecasts always relate to the Wednesday of the respective week.27

-Finally, an important caveat applies: While using forward-looking information may presumably be beneficial for derivatives pricing purposes, using outdated forward-looking information may certainly lead to the opposite: In fact, and depending on both maturity and length of the respective contract to be priced, it may be the case that $\mathbb{E}^{\mathbb{P}}[D{\tau} \mid \mathcal{G}{t}^{D}]$ and $\mathbb{E}^{\mathbb{P}}[C{\tau} \mid \mathcal{G}{t}^{C}]$ for $\tau = \underline{T} \dots \overline{T}$ are exclusively determined based on longer-term forecast points which are only updated weekly (as opposed to the daily updated 2-14 day-ahead forecasts).
-Focusing specifically on capacity forecasts, it may, however, happen that a major unplanned outage occurs just after the most recent weekly forecasts have been released.
-Even worse, for few periods in our data sample, forecast updates are missing altogether, leaving gaps of up to several weeks between successive forecast updates.
-Feeding such outdated forecasts into our model and not updating for significant outages (whenever indicated) that move the market, may unduly punish the forecast-based variant of our pricing model.
+Finally, an important caveat applies: while using forward-looking information may presumably be beneficial for derivatives pricing purposes, using outdated forward-looking information may certainly lead to the opposite.
+In fact, depending on both maturity and length of the respective contract to be priced, it may be the case that $\mathbb{E}^{\mathbb{P}}[D{\tau} \mid \mathcal{G}{t}^{D}]$ and